-9.9.1 General Description of the Proposed Study
+9.9.1.
+General Description of the Proposed Study

-This Revised Study Plan (RSP) describes a Susitna River-specific hierarchical and nested classification system currently under development by the Fish and Aquatics TWG.
-The system described in this RSP includes some modifications of the PSP.
-These include modifications based on "lessons learned" during implementation of initial ground surveys in 2012; evolving needs of other dependent studies; completion of the aerial video in 2012; and, inclusion of stakeholder's comments to the PSP.
+This study plan describes a Susitna River-specific hierarchical and nested classification system developed with input from the Fish and Aquatics Technical Workgroup (TWG).
+The classification system as proposed includes modifications based on "lessons learned" during implementation of initial ground surveys in 2012, evolving needs of other dependent studies, completion of the aerial video in 2012, and inclusion of licensing participants' comments and FERC recommendations on the Proposed Study Plan.